Emmanuel194/Emmanuel194/README.md

 ## Hello, my name is Emmanuel Lima.
+I live in Brazil today!

-- 📚 Currently Studying Java-script/React JS/Node Js
+I'm a Software Engineer with over 4 years of experience, focused on working with challenging open source projects and a lifelong learning

 - Some of my skills: